tydaeus/notes/git/common_commands.md

     - `git commit -m "<message>"` records `<message>` as commit message

 * `git reset` unstages all staged files
-* `git reset --hard` unstages all staged files **and** reverts any changes made.
+* `git reset --hard` unstages all staged files **and** discards any changes made.
 Does not delete newly created files.

 ## Pushing Changes to Repo